Self-organization and cyclic positioning of active condensates: Results

-\textit{Results.}---To characterize the self-assembly and collective organization of attractive ABPs, we study their phase behavior by systematically varying $\epsilon$ across different Pe using direct coexistence simulations~\cite{prymidis2016, paliwal2017, omar2020, omori2024} (computational details are provided in the Supplemental Material (SM), Section SI).
-The phase diagrams in Fig.~\ref{fig:1}(b) reveal vapor–liquid coexistence, showing how cohesive interactions drive cluster formation.
-At fixed ${\rm Pe}$, increasing $\epsilon$ enlarges the density ($\rho$) gap between dilute and condensed phases, highlighting the role of attraction in stabilizing clusters.
-Increasing ${\rm Pe}$ broadens the coexistence region in both density and attraction strength, shifting the binodal to higher $\rho$ and higher $\epsilon$; in other words, stronger cohesion is needed to maintain phase separation at higher activity, and the critical density and attraction $(\rho^*, \epsilon^*)$ increase accordingly (see Table~SI of SM).
+To characterize the self-assembly and collective organization of attractive ABPs, we study their phase behavior by systematically varying $\epsilon$ across different Pe using direct coexistence simulations~\cite{prymidis2016, paliwal2017, omar2020, omori2024} (computational details are provided in the Supplemental Material (SM), Section SI).
+The phase diagrams in Fig.~\ref{fig:1}(b) reveal vapor–liquid coexistence, showing how cohesive interactions drive cluster formation. \chg{For a fixed Pe and a given attraction strength \(\epsilon\), the dilute and condensed coexistence densities are obtained from the two branches of the binodal.} \chg{As \(\epsilon\) increases at fixed Pe, the horizontal separation between the dilute and dense branches of the binodal becomes larger, indicating an increasing density contrast between the coexisting phases.} Increasing ${\rm Pe}$ broadens the coexistence region in both density and attraction strength, shifting the binodal to higher $\rho$ and higher $\epsilon$; in other words, stronger cohesion is needed to maintain phase separation at higher activity, and the critical density and attraction $(\rho^*, \epsilon^*)$ increase accordingly (see Table~SI of SM).
 These trends are consistent with experiments: motile \textit{E.\ coli} require stronger attractions to phase-separate than passive suspensions~\cite{schwarz2010,schwarz2012}, and higher ATP levels fluidize nucleoli, whereas ATP depletion stiffens them~\cite{brangwynne2011,feric2016}.